-Fire Incompatibility ► Avoid contamination with oxidising agents i.e. nitrates, oxidising acids, chlorine bleaches, pool chlorine etc. as ignition may result Advice for firefighters Fire Fighting Use water delivered as a fine spray to control fire and cool adjacent area.
-Do not approach containers suspected to be hot.
+Special flazarus arising from the substrate of mixture None known.
+Advice for firefighters Alert Fire Brigade and tell them location and nature of hazard.
+Wear breathing apparatus plus protective gloves in the event of a fire.
+Prevent, by any means available, spillage from entering drains or water courses.
+Use fire fighting procedures suitable for surrounding area.
+DO NOT approach containers suspected to be hot.
 Cool fire exposed containers with water spray from a protected location.
 If safe to do so, remove containers from path of fire.
 Equipment should be thoroughly decontaminated after use.
-Fire/Explosion Hazard The material is not readily combustible under normal conditions.
+The material is not readily combustible under normal conditions.
 However, it will break down under fire conditions and the organic component may burn.
 Not considered to be a significant fire risk.
 Heat may cause expansion or decomposition with violent rupture of containers.
-Decomposes on heating and may produce toxic furnes of carbon monoxide (CO).
+Decomposes on heating and may produce toxic fumes of carbon monoxide (CO).
 May emit acrid smoke.
-Decomposes on heating and produces: , carbon dioxide (CO2) , other pyrolysis products typical of burning organic material.
-HAZCHEM Not Applicable
+Decomposes on heating and produces toxic fumes of: carbon dioxide (CO2) , nitrogen oxides (NOx) , other pyrolysis products typical of burning organic material.